markshinyounglee/CS118Project2/README.md

 In the `keys` directory, you'll see the files mentioned by the spec.
 Place these in the current working directory of wherever you're testing.
 For example, if you run `./client` and your PWD is `/Users/eado`, make sure `ca_public_key.bin` exists in `/Users/eado`.
 Note that the autograder automatically generates these files--do not rely on the exact contents of them.
 Read the [spec](https://docs.google.com/document/d/1FmEiFnYRwgBep5xgdoXmsTbzCaiUmznaYc6W-SHPtCs) for more info.

+If you want to access src files, they are located in /autograder/source/src

 # Environment Debugging Notes